SudeepthaG/BirdEncyclopedia/README.md

 By using our router, we are testing for our specific URL: 8080/hello I wrote tests for both GET and POST methods.
 To perform the tests use: go test ./...

+Part 3: adding static files
+mkdir assets
+touch assets/index.html
+Modify router to read static files
+Add tests for the static file server
+To test your server use: go test ./...
+If you want your succes messages to be printed as welll, use the -v verbose flag: go test -v ./...